Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

     def get_multiple(n=5, divisor):
 SyntaxError: non-default argument follows default argument
 ```
 The above code demonstrates this "rule".
 In the first case, we defined our parameters that have default values (which is only one, `divisor`) after defining our parameters that don't have default values (which is only one, `n`).
-And everything worked fine!
+In this case, everything worked fine!
 In the second case, we defined a parameter with a default value before a parameter without a default value.
 That's a no no, and Python let us know!

 #### Parameters vs Arguments

 As a quick reminder, it may seem like the terms "parameter" and "argument" are being used seemingly interchangeably.
-What's up with that?
-Remember, these two terms have specific and distinct definitions.
+These two terms have specific and distinct definitions.
 A **parameter** is the name of a variable given in a function definition.
 An **argument** is the value that is passed to a function when it is called.
-Phew!
-Glad that's all cleared up!

 #### Calling Functions with Positional Versus Keyword Arguments